ViennaTools/ViennaPS/docs/models/prebuilt/directional.md

 ```
 ---

-The Directional Process Model simulates anisotropic material removal or deposition in semiconductor fabrication processes.
+The directional process model emulates anisotropic material removal or deposition.
 It models etching where material removal occurs preferentially in a specified direction, influenced by both directional and isotropic velocity components.

 ```c++
 // namespace viennaps